andrewdelamare/fake-hotel-be/README.md

-Back End for Fake Hotel
+# Back End for Fake Hotel

-Express
-Mongoose

 This backend handles
-  -Room bookings
+- Room bookings
+- Room cancelations

-Later will handle
+Later it will handle
-  -Users

-Methods:
-  .get(/bookings/month) -> bookings by month
-  .get(/bookings/month/room) -> bookings by month for room .get(/rooms) -> rooms
-  .get(/room) -> room
-  .post(/room/book) -> book room

-Schemas:
-  booking -> room id, dates array, user id (later) , id room ->  name string, maxOccupants number, beds number, description string, bookings array, id
+- User creation & deletion
+- Secure login
+- Restrict bookings and cancelations to logged in users